ASSISTANT PROFESSOR OF MARKETING AND BUSINESS ANALYTICS AT UC DAVIS

 Customer Analytics

-This is an elective course of our UC Davis MBA program.
-Customer Relationship Management (CRM) is a management approach that recognizes customers as the core of a business.
-Companies strive to use effective CRM to optimize the identification, acquisition, growth and retention of desired customers.
-This course will teach you how to use customer analytics to learn about and market to individual customers.
-Ultimately, this “bottoms up" approach will allow you to compute a company’s valuation and show you how marketing is interconnected with finance and accounting.
+This elective course is part of our UC Davis MBA program, and it centers on Customer Relationship Management (CRM), a strategic approach that places customers at the core of any business.
+In this course, you will delve into the art of utilizing effective CRM to optimize customer identification, acquisition, growth, and retention strategies.
+You will learn how to leverage customer analytics to gain insights into individual customers, adopting a 'bottom-up' perspective.
+This perspective will not only allow you to evaluate a company's valuation but also demonstrate the interconnectedness of marketing with finance and accounting.

-Data Analytics New Ventures Final Project
+Data Analytics Venture Final Project

 Notes to Prospective Students

-Apart from the creativity component of the final project, its further purpose is to help you build an effective communication "language" between managers and data scientists.
+1. Apart from the creativity component of the final project, its further purpose is to help you build an effective communication "language" between managers and data scientists.
 This lack of a common language is one of the biggest issues I have observed in the industry, which eventually leads to silos and unhappiness from both sides.

-Although I am teaching CRM, it is my strong belief that students should not be treated as customers by universities.
+2. Although I am teaching CRM, it is my strong belief that students should not be treated as customers by universities.
 I am expecting you to put the effort required to excel in my classes.

-Hard work beats talent!
+3. Hard work beats talent!